LukaszPasich/Anaconda-MAA-MS1/README.md

 <img src="assets/images_readme/ms1-readme-features-classes.png" alt="Anaconda MAA website - Classes page">

 ### Times and Prices Page
-This pages' main section is a diagram of a full week (Monday to Saturday), with classes put in the appropriate day of the week by hour slots - 6 day columns by 8 hour rows.
+This pages' main section is a diagram of (nearly) full week (Monday to Saturday), with classes put in the appropriate day of the week by hour slots - 6 day columns by 8 hour rows.
 This diagram presented a bit of a challenge for the responsive design.
 The full week diagram (6 columns and 8 rows ) can be displayed only on wide screen sizes.
 Once the screen/ viewport size goes below 992px (Bootstrap's grid column large screen size breakpoint), the day columns get stacked on top of each other and empty hour slots (no class taking place at that time) also disappear.
 There is a possibility here for future development, creating a filter that highlights only and all classes in the category determined by the filter.